-Taliban say 13 killed in explosion at Kabul airport
+Dozens feared dead in Kabul airport explosions

-Kabul airport explosions: Taliban say 13 killed in blast at Afghanistan evacuation site
+Kabul airport explosions: Dozens feared dead in blasts at Afghanistan evacuation site

-Three US troops and dozens of people wounded in attack as Boris Johnson chairs emergency Cobr meeting
+At least 12 US troops killed in suicide bombings, as American military chief says US will ‘go after’ Isis plotters

-At least 13 people, including children, were feared to have been killed and dozens wounded in two explosions at Kabul airport, where thousands of people have gathered to try to flee the country.
+Dozens of people, including children, are feared to have been killed and more wounded in two explosions at Kabul airport, where thousands of people had gathered to try to flee the country.

+Isis admitted carrying out the attacks, which killed at least 12 US service members, including 11 Marines and one Navy medic, according to two US officials.
+A number of US military troops were wounded.

+At least 60 Afghans were also killed, according to local officials, and video images uploaded by Afghan journalists showed dozens of bodies of people killed in tightly packed crowds outside the airport.

 The blasts followed warnings that a terror attack could be launched in the final phase of the evacuation effort before the Taliban takeover of Afghanistan is complete on Tuesday.